 Important Note!
 If you did not disclose your Social Security Number on your application for admission, you must submit it to our office for the FAFSA information to download.

 For the federal, state, and university aid programs detailed here (except scholarships), students must apply for financial aid each year.
 Eligible student recipients normally are awarded a combination of government-insured loans, work-study, and, as needed, alternative (credit-based) educational loans.

 2. Complete the FAFSA

-If you have not previously completed a Free Application for Federal Student Aid (FAFSA), you may request a PIN at www.pin.ed.gov.
-Having your PIN in advance will make filing the FAFSA in January much quicker and easier.
+If you have not previously completed a Free Application for Federal Student Aid (FAFSA), you may request the FSA ID.
+Having your FSA ID in advance will make filing the FAFSA in January much quicker and easier.

 Please see Prospective Student Financial Aid Instructions for helpful hints on completing the FAFSA.

-To apply for financial aid (except scholarship only), complete the FAFSA (available online).
-You may not complete the FAFSA until after January 1 of each year (see below for deadlines).
+To apply for financial aid (except scholarship only), complete the FAFSA (available online) after October 1 of each year (see below for deadlines).
 General financial aid information will be mailed out after receipt of your application for admission.
 Our Title IV school code is 003790.

 - Entering students should apply as soon as possible for full consideration of all programs.
 Your file will be evaluated once you are admitted to the law school if your file is complete.
 You will receive an award letter within approximately three weeks of your admit date (but no earlier than mid-March).
 Limited funding programs are awarded on a first-come, first-served basis.